 Ref.
 Issue City response more than 35° below the horizontal, contrary to the requirements of Clause 3.2.2.1 of AS 2419.1-2021. less than 750mm from the floor and sloping more than 35°, contrary to the applicable building regulation.
-These issues have been addressed under the Notice of Intention to issue a Fire Safety Order issued on 13 May 2024. premises are located in the public corridors and not within the required fire-isolated These issues have been addressed under the Notice of Intention to issue a Fire Safety Order issued on 13 May 2024.
-E. The building has an effective height in excess of 25m and it is unclear whether a ring main has been installed, in accordance with the requirements of Clause 8.6 of AS 2419.1-2021.
-F. Storz couplings, compatible with FRNSW firefighting hose connections were not provided to the feed connections at the booster assembly and all internal hydrant valves throughout 'the premises', contrary to the requirements of Clauses 3.2, 7.1, 9 and 9.4 of AS2419.1-2021, Clauses 1.2 at 3.4 of AS 2419.2-2009, Clause 3.5 of AS 2419.3-2012, 'and 'FRNSW Fire safety guideline, Technical information - FRNSW compatible Storz hose connections - Document no. D15/45534 - Version 09 - Issued 10 January 2019'. nd G. Maintenance: , i.
-The boost/inlet connections associated wi the booster assembly, along with the internal hydrant valves throughout 'the premises', contained service labels/tags, indicating the hydrants had not received the required routine servicing, contrary to the requirements of Section 4 of AS 1851-201 and Section 81 of the EPAR 2021.
-In this regard, multiple service labels/tags indicated the servicing of the hydrant valve. booster assembly appears to service the automatic sprinkler system (not fire hydrant system) in the building.
-This issue has been addressed under the Notice of Intention to issue a Fire Safety Order issued on 13 May 2024. was irregular and not occurring every 6 months, ranging in dates from October 2020 (at the boost connections) to June 2023 (internal hydrants).
+These issues have been addressed under the Notice of Intention to issue a Fire Safety Order issued on 13 May 2024.
+D. The internal hydrants throughout the premises are located in the public corridors and not within the required fire-isolated stairways, contrary to the requirements of Clause 3.6.2 of AS 2419.1-2021.
+In some instances, the hydrant valves were located within a locked commercial tenancy and access was unavailable (Level 1 and Level These issues have been addressed under the Notice of Intention to issue a Fire Safety Order issued on 13 May 2024.
+E. The building has an effective height in exce of 25m and it is unclear whether a ring main has been installed, in accordance with the requirements of Clause 8.6 of AS 2419.1- 2021.
+F. Storz couplings, compatible with FRNSW firefighting hose connections were not provided to the feed connections at the booster assembly and all internal hydrant valves throughout 'the premises', contrary to the requirements of Clauses 3.2, 7.1, 9 and 9.4 of AS2419.1-2021, Clauses 1.2 a 3.4 of AS 2419.2-2009, Clause 3.5 of AS 2419.3-2012, 'and 'FRNSW Fire safety guideline, Technical information - FRNSW compatible Storz hose connections - Document no. D15/45534 - Version 09 - Issued 10 January 2019'. .3 nd G. Maintenance: i.
+The boost/inlet connections associated we the booster assembly, along with the internal hydrant valves throughout 'the premises', contained service labels/tags, indicating the hydrants had not received to required routine servicing, contrary to the requirements of Section 4 of AS 1851-20 and Section 81 of the EPAR 2021.
+In this regard, multiple service labels/tags indicated the containing of the bydrant value. booster assembly appears to service the automatic sprinkler system (not fire hydrant system) in the building.
+This issue has been addressed under the Notice of Intention to issue a Fire Safety Order issued on 13 May 2024. indicated the servicing of the hydrant valve was irregular and not occurring every 6 months, ranging in dates from October 2020 (at the boost connections) to June 2023 (internal hydrants). #S